Israel releases Palestinian women and children prisoners under Hamas deal

 According to the AFP news agency, 28 prisoners were released in the occupied West Bank, and 11 others were brought to East Jerusalem, according to the Palestinian Prisoners’ Club NGO.

-Marah Joudat Moussa Bakeer, who was among those released in Jerusalem, said prison officials had informed her earlier this week about a “deal”.
+Marah Bakeer, who was among those released in Jerusalem, says she was informed this morning that she was going to be leaving prison.

-“I expected a deal but I had no idea that there was an ongoing war.
-On Wednesday, they released me from my cell and informed me about a deal but did not give me any more details,” she told reporters near her home in Jerusalem.
+She told Al Jazeera police carried out a DNA test and told her she would not be allowed to celebrate upon being released.

-Bakeer was released after eight years in prison, where she was recently moved to solitary confinement, she said.
+“I’m a little nervous and stunned; I can’t believe I’m out,” she said.

 Feride Najeh, who was among the prisoners released in Beitunia, told Al Jazeera that she was “very happy” with the deal.